 Sunshine Coast real estate photographer: Propertyshoot

-Although he’s been handling a camera since he was a teenager, Jonathan May, owner at Propertyshoot Photography & Video on Queensland’s Sunshine Coast, has been a real estate and architectural photographer for the past eight years.
+Although he’s been handling a camera since he was a teenager, Jonathan May, owner at Propertyshoot Photography & Video, has been a Sunshine Coast real estate and architectural photographer for the past eight years.

 “When I decided to specialise in property photography I was surprised at how challenging it was.
 Like other photographic genres such as portraiture or weddings, interior photography has its own subset of challenges and the methodologies needed to overcome them.”